InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   return node
 }
 ```

 The last, how to delete a random node.
-T.Hibbard putted forward the solution in 1962 which can be used to solve the third case.
+T.Hibbard put forward the solution in 1962 which can be used to solve the third case.

-In this situation, we should get the descendant node of the current node which is the smallest node if the current node's right subtree and replace the target node by it.
-And then assign the decendant node with the subtree of the target, and give the right subtree without decent node to the left subtree.
+In this situation, we should get the descendant node of the current node which is the smallest node in the current node's right subtree and replace the target node by it.
+And then assign the descendant node with the subtree of the target, and give the right subtree without decent node to the left subtree.

-Since the root node is bigger than all the nodes in left subtree, while less than all the nodes in right subtree.
+Since the root node is bigger than all the nodes in left subtree, while less than all the nodes in the right subtree.
 When you want to delete a root node, you need to pick a suitable node to take place, which should bigger than the root node that means it must come from the right subtree.
-Then the smallest node would be picked with the limit that all the nodes in right subtree should bigger than the root node.
+Then the smallest node would be picked with the limit that all the nodes in the right subtree should bigger than the root node.

 ```js
 delect(v) {